 - Snap-Together Plastic: Snap-together court surfaces can be applied over asphalt or concrete if you don’t want to permanently alter the surface of a multi-use court.

-Fencing is crucial for multi-court pickleball since it contains the ball within the playing area and provides security for players and spectators.
+Fencing is crucial for multiple pickleball courts since it contains the ball within the playing area and provides security for players and spectators.
 There are a variety of different types of pickleball court fencing you can choose from.
-But, fences made from wire are the most common because they allow players and spectators to see into and out of the court, and they allow light to pass through easily.
-A contractor like North State Resurfacing can help you choose the best fencing for your situation.
+Wire fences are the most common because they allow players and spectators to see into and out of the court, and they allow light to pass through easily.
+A contractor like North State Resurfacing can help you choose the best fencing for your new pickleball court.

 Lights